AramHovhannisyan/todos-express-rest/README.md

 ### Authentication Routes

 - **POST /api/v1/auth/login**: Log in an existing user.
-- **POST /api/v1/auth/logout**: Log out the current user.
+- **GET  /api/v1/auth/logout**: Log out the current user.
-- **POST /api/v1/auth/refresh**: Refresh the access and refresh tokens for the logged in user.
+- **GET  /api/v1/auth/refresh**: Refresh the access and refresh tokens for the logged in user.

 ### Task Routes